cj-mills/christianjmills/_posts/2020-11-15-Barracuda-PoseNet-Tutorial-7.md

 ## Set Up Webcam Feed

 We need to modify the `Start()` method to set up the webcam feed.

 ### Initialize the `webcamTexture`

-First create a new `webcamTexture` using the first device found.
+First, create a new `webcamTexture` using the first device found.
 If you have more than one webcam attached, you'll need to [specify](https://docs.unity3d.com/ScriptReference/WebCamTexture-ctor.html) the device name.

 ### Flip the `VideoScreen`